If you've watched the news recently, it seems that the possibility of a recession has captured everyone’s attention.

 1. How has the news of a potential US recession impacted your spending habits?

-Although a recession is not yet certain, most respondents are purchasing less and spending money more concisely than they were in previous months.
+When we asked this question in the summer of 2022, we found that most respondents (30%) were purchasing less and spending money more concisely than they were in previous months (28%).

 Rising costs of goods and services often cause consumers to become more cautious in frivolous spending, and we’re sure Americans are feeling the effects arise quickly.